yongjiangliu/psycho-cat/README.md

 3. Can't change answered questions, good for psycho test

 ### Cons
-1. Right now it's in Chinese only
+1. Right now Chinese only
-2. Don't have enough users for debuging

 ## How to use